grafana/grafana/docs/sources/explore/explore-inspector.md

 1. Open the inspector and then click the **JSON** tab.
 1. In Select source, choose one of the following options:
-   - **Data -** Displays a JSON object representing the data that was passed to Explore.
+   - **Data -** Displays a JSON object representing the data that was returned to Explore.
    - **DataFrame structure -** Displays the raw result set.
 1. You can expand or collapse portions of the JSON to view separate sections.
 You can also click the **Copy to clipboard** option to copy JSON body and paste it into another application.